Eric-Pacheco95/Eric-Pacheco95/README.md

 # Eric Pacheco

 Product Owner at TD.
-After hours, I build and operate **Jarvis** — a personal AI agent platform running 24/7 on Claude Code: multi-agent orchestration, autonomous scheduled jobs, security gates on agent tool use, and a learning loop that turns failures into steering rules.
+After hours, I build and operate **EPDEV** — a personal AI agent platform running 24/7 on Claude Code: multi-agent orchestration, autonomous scheduled jobs, security gates on agent tool use, and a learning loop that turns failures into steering rules.